mvicens/typrod/README.md

 # Typrod

-Typrod (acronym of "type", "property" and "data"; and abbreviated as TPD) is an [AngularJS](https://angularjs.org) library to synthetize info handlings based on:
+Typrod (acronym of "type", "property" and "data"; and abbreviated as TPD) is an [AngularJS](https://angularjs.org) library to automate and synthetize data handling based on:
-- input/output displays and
+- templates and
 - value conversions.

 :warning: Warnings: